seishun/node-steam/lib/handlers/friends/README.md

 * SteamID of the user
 * `EFriendRelationship`

 Some activity in your friend list.
-For example, `EFriendRelationship.PendingInvitee` means you got a friend invite, `EFriendRelationship.None` means you got removed.
+For example, `EFriendRelationship.RequestRecipient` means you got a friend invite, `EFriendRelationship.None` means you got removed.
 The [`friends`](#friends) property is updated after this event is emitted.

 ### 'group'
 * SteamID of the group